harness/developer-hub/docs/chaos-engineering/overview/harness-chaos-security.md

 - Vulnerability scanning
 - Pen testing

-### Connectivity from target clusters and authetication of requests
+### Connectivity from target clusters and authentication of requests

 You must connect your Kubernetes infrastructure (clusters or namespaces) to HCE to discover the microservices and execute chaos experiments on them.
 The connection between your Kubernetes infrastructure and HCE is enabled by a set of deployments on the Kubernetes cluster.
 The deployments comprise a relay (subscriber) that communicates with the HCE control plane and custom controllers, which carry out the chaos experiment business logic.